aquelemiguel/vreddit-mirror-bot/README.md

 # vreddit-mirror-bot
-This bot mirrors .gifs hosted on Reddit's native video player to Gfycat, a Reddit-friendly platform.
+This bot mirrors videos hosted on Reddit's native player (v.redd.it) to Gfycat and Streamable, Reddit-friendly platforms.
 See it in action over at [/u/vredditmirrorbot](https://www.reddit.com/u/vredditmirrorbot).

 ## More information